 The Wollondilly learner driver log book run is an opportunity for learner drivers and their supervising drivers to participate in a planned drive that includes a range of driving experiences.

 What happens on a Log Book Run Event?

 An overview of the project and the route is provided to all participants.
-Learners and their supervisors are breath tested, their licenses checked and each learner is issued with route directions, a map and an evaluation form.
-Cars are then fitted out with an identifying flag (so that no one gets lost), registration validity and tyres checked.
-They then set off to follow the directions and once all participants have completed the drive, they are treated to a light snack.
+Learners and their supervisors are breath tested, their driver licenses checked and each learner is issued with route directions, a map and an evaluation form.
+Cars are then fitted out with an identifying flag (so that no one gets lost), registration validity and a quick road worthy vehicle check (ie tyres etc).
+Participants then set off to follow the directions and once everyone has completed the drive, they are treated to a light snack.
 There is the opportunity to discuss the experience with other participants.
-The cost is free to Wollondilly participants.
-The Wollondilly Road Safety Group provides assistance with the running of this event on average, 4 times per year.
+The cost is free to Wollondilly residents.
+The Wollondilly Road Safety Group provide assistance with the running of this event on average, 4 times per year.

 For a list of upcoming events, visit our What's On page.

 For more information contact Council's Road Safety Officer on 4677 1100.